 The inaugural Equine Genetics Forum, hosted by the UC Davis Center for Equine Health and the UC Davis Veterinary Genetics Laboratory, was held on August 18, 2018 at the UC Davis School of Veterinary Medicine.
 The event featured lectures, discussions and tours focused on current research and testing related to equine genetics and reproduction.
 A wide array of topics was covered including inherited diseases in horses, parentage, coat color, and performance trait testing, the role of genomics in regenerative medicine, and an update on advanced equine reproductive technology.
-The approximately 40 horse owners, breeders and breed registry representatives in attendance, representing a diversity of breeds from Arabians to Warmbloods, had the opportunity to tour the Center for Equine Health facility as well as the Veterinary Genetics Laboratory to see firsthand how research and genetic testing are conducted at UC Davis.
+The approximately 40 horse owners, breeders and breed registry representatives in attendance represented a diversity of breeds from Arabians to Warmbloods, Participants had the opportunity to tour the Center for Equine Health facility and the Veterinary Genetics Laboratory to see firsthand how research and genetic testing are conducted at UC Davis.

-Keep an eye out for information on the next Equine Genetics Forum to be held in 2020!
+Keep an eye out for information on the next Equine Genetics Forum!